Guessing random additive noise decoding with symbol reliability information (SRGRAND)

-Our mathematical abstraction of this symbol reliability model assumes that symbols received from the channel have been accurately indicated to be error free or to have possibly been subjected to independent additive random noise.
-In practice, this corresponds to a situation where soft information such as instantaneous Signal to Interference plus Noise Ratios (SINR) has been thresholded, as described above, so as to provide false negatives with a sufficient small likelihood that poor masking does not dominate the block error probability.
+Our mathematical abstraction of this reliability information assumes that symbols received from the channel have been accurately indicated to be error free or to have possibly been subjected to independent additive random noise.
+SRGRAND then provides an ML decoding conditioned on the mask that was provided.
+In practice, creation of this symbol reliability information corresponds to a situation where soft information, such as instantaneous Signal to Interference plus Noise Ratios (SINR), has been thresholded so as to provide false negatives with a sufficient small likelihood that poor masking, i.e. incorrect identification of potentially noise-impacted symbols, does not dominate the block error probability.
 In effect, this symbol reliability information is a codebook-independent quantization of soft information \cite{WS05}.
-Here we determine the gain in capacity, reduction in block error rate, and decrease in complexity that can be obtained by leveraging this symbol reliability information within the GRAND approach.
-The desirable features of GRAND stem from its focus on the noise rather than on the code-book as transmissions that are subject to light noise are quickly decoded, irrespective of the code-book construction or its rate, and these properties are preserved as we incorporate the symbol reliability information. \tb{We illustrate the gains to be obtained by considering a worked mathematical model, and simulated performance evaluation with Reed-Muller (RM), Bose-Chaudhuri-Hocquenghem (BCH) and Random Linear Codes (RLCs)}.
+In Section \ref{sec:perf}, using a simple threshold rule, for an additive white Gaussian noise channel we empirically find that the provision of symbol reliability information results in a 0.75 to 1 dB gain over optimal ML hard detection decoding, even when the symbol reliability information is potentially erroneous.